 Many people who have tried extended fasting have reported resultant challenges after losing touch with their healthy appetite signals.

 Although we can push through hunger, this often leaves us unable to stop eating when we have had enough food.
-Your survival instincts are on the alert for starvation again, so your appetite ramps up to make sure you eat more to ensure you never run out of fuel again.
+Your survival instincts are on the alert for starvation again, so your appetite ramps up to ensure you eat more and never run out of fuel again.

 Your body LOVES routine.
 It can be useful to compress your eating window to give your metabolism and digestion time to rest while repairing and using up your energy stores without continually being topped up.
 However, there is a risk that your lizard brain will get confused if you subject it to extended periods of fasting or irregular meal timings that are out of sync with your healthy appetite signals and need for food.